-OMAA continues its exploration of the union between arts and letters with a third series of programs by notable authors and artists.
+OMAA continues its exploration of the union between arts and letters with programs by notable authors and artists.

 Check back for information on how to tune in.

 Born in Havana to a Guatemalan father and Cuban mother, Cristina García is the author of seven novels: Here in Berlin: A Novel (2017), King of Cuba (Scribner, 2013), which was adapted into a play in the summer of 2018 at Central Works Theater in Berkeley, The Lady Matador’s Hotel, (Scribner, 2010); A Handbook to Luck (Knopf, 2007); Monkey Hunting (Knopf, 2003); Agüero Sisters (Knopf, 1997), winner of the Janet Heidiger Kafka Prize; and Dreaming in Cuban (Knopf, 1992), finalist for the National Book Award.
 Elle Magazine called King of Cuba, ”Darkly hilarious….With a fine balance of wry absurdity and existential poignancy, García builds not just a tale of the end of days but a snapshot of the past impact and future reverberations of Cuba’s revolution—a theme more fascinating than ever as the once-isolated island nation opens itself to the world.”

 October 10: Toi Derricotte, Poet

 Toi Derricotte is a poet whose writings explore race and identity through autobiography as well as literary forebears, and her work is known for treating sexual topics with candor.
 A reviewer in Publishers Weekly characterized Derricotte as a writer who “blends personal history, invention and reportage.”